Use your keyboard arrow keys to navigate

 Background

-North Rock Council
+Shire of North Rock

-The North Rock Council events program:
+The Shire of North Rock events program comprises:

 • Street Party

-The following report identifies community responses, and benchmarks for council events to identify outcomes, benefits, and learnings.
+The following report identifies community responses and benchmarks for council events to identify outcomes, benefits and learnings.

 Evaluation Methodology

 Each survey contained a range of ‘dimension’ questions, asking stakeholders about their experience of the event.
-These dimensions have been developed and tested in collaboration with industry, practitioners, and academics to measure the impact and value of arts and cultural events and activities.
+These dimensions have been developed and tested in collaboration with industry, practitioners and academics to measure the impact and value of arts and cultural events and activities.

 Public Assessment